 Do you work to support your wants and desires or to satisfy the needs of your family?

 Wouldn't it be amazing to be able to satisfy those needs by living a life of purpose, based upon serving others.

 There are two ways, in particular, by which I help others.

-I travel the planet producing life-affirming images that celebrate the beauty of our world and its people.
+I travel the planet producing and sharing life affirming images that celebrate the beauty of our world and its people.